1. Resource Library

 Put optical character recognition to work for your organization

-As you can see, OCR is an extremely powerful technology with a variety of applications—especially in accounts receivable, and more specifically, the cash application field.
+As you can see, optical character recognition software is extremely powerful with a variety of applications—especially in accounts receivable, and more specifically, the cash application field.
 Employed correctly, it can help you significantly reduce your costs, while also completing important tasks more quickly and with greater accuracy.

 If you’re looking for somewhere to start, cash application is the perfect opportunity—and our AI-powered cash application solution offers exactly that.
 Check it out to learn how it can help your accounts receivable team accomplish significantly more with much less work.